milgra/wcp/README.md

 # wcp - Wayland Control Panel

-Script-driven control panel/system menu for wayland based window managers.
+Layout and control script for kuid that implements a control panel/system menu for wayland based window managers.

 Wayland Control Panel was made for SwayOS (https://swayos.github.io)